needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/character-controller-driver.md

 # Character Controller Driver

-Controls a `CharacterController` height upon locomotion events of a `LocomotionProvider`.
+Controls a [Character Controller](https://docs.unity3d.com/Manual/class-CharacterController.html) height and center position based on the camera's (HMD) position upon locomotion events of a [`LocomotionProvider`](xref:UnityEngine.XR.Interaction.Toolkit.LocomotionProvider) (typically the continuous movement provider).
+This allows the collider on the main XR Origin rig to resize to the player's height before trying to move with thumbstick input.

 ![CharacterControllerDriver component](images/character-controller-driver.png)